A Review of Dataquest's Data Science with Python Program

 Maybe you’ve had this same experience, but I find it very easy to convince myself that I’m learning something simply because I ran through a few videos at 2x speed.
 With Dataquest, you don’t make any progress in the courses until you apply what you’ve learned, so you know exactly where you stand in terms of understanding the material.

 This way of learning just works for me, but it’s also not the full picture.
-I think Dataquest is a great platform, but there’s just some topics that I need to hear and see in order to really understand what’s going on.
+I think Dataquest is a great platform, but there are just some topics that I need to hear and see in order to really understand what’s going on.

 In regards to machine learning concepts, Andrew Ng’s machine learning course was such a powerful aid in learning about the basic ML algorithms.
 I don’t think a read-only format like Dataquest would have been sufficient when I was first learning those first algorithms.